sshaban23/Time-Series-Analysis/README.md

 A1: RESEARCH QUESTION:

-How can we predict the daily revenue using historical data?
+"How can we predict the daily revenue using historical data?"

 A2: OBJECTIVES OR GOALS: